apache/trafficcontrol/blueprints/user.permissions.md

 migration that coalesces existing `NULL` values to an empty string and adds a check constraint should be all that's actually required.
-No other immediate changes should be made, since old API versions will still need access to the deprecated colunms.
+No other immediate changes should be made, since old API versions will still need access to the deprecated columns.
 However, the foreign key constraint on the `role_capability` table that links a "Capability" name to a row in the `capability` table should be dropped, as that is no longer the source of truth for valid Permissions.